RavenPack/r-api/README.md

 ### Download a Request

-Once the status of the request is "completed", the datafile can be downloaded.
+Once the status of the request is “completed”, the datafile can be downloaded.
 You have to provide a name for the datafile.
-Make sure your extension matches the format you requested (csv, xls,...).
+Make sure your extension matches the format you requested (csv, xls,…).
 In particular, if compression was requested, you will be receiving a zip file.

-If you try to download the dataset before the request has completed, you will receive an error message: 'The Request status is not complete.'.
+If you try to download the dataset before the request has completed, you will receive an error message: ‘The Request status is not complete.’.
 Please wait until the request is completed to perform the download.
 You can use the *RP\_APIWaitForJobCompletion* function to wait until the request is completed.
 The *timeout* parameter specifies the maximum